Executive Director and Research Associate Professor of Nutrition Education

 Dr. Guerra will join Hofstra University’s MPH program in January 2018 as a Special Visiting Assistant Professor where she will teach Biostatistics and Epidemiology.
 Prior to returning to graduate school, Dr. Guerra worked extensively in both the financial services and advertising industries.

 Tisch Policy Scholar & Communications Coordinator

-Deborah is a doctoral student pursuing a doctorate in education specializing in nutrition and public health.
-Her focus is on food and nutrition education in schools.
-She is also the doctoral scholar for Nutritional Ecology and Community Nutrition.
-In addition, Deborah manages the TC Nutrition Newsblasts and the News and Notes on the nutrition program's website at Teachers College.
-Deborah received her Masters in nutrition and public health from Teachers College, Columbia University.
+Deborah is a doctoral candidate pursuing her PhD in behavioral nutrition.
+She is focusing her research on school food, specifically the impact teachers have on their students consumption of school lunch.
+She is also the doctoral scholar for Nutritional Ecology and Community Nutrition and manages the TC Nutrition Newsblasts.
+Deborah received her Masters in Nutrition and Public Health from Teachers College, Columbia University.
 She has an undergraduate degree in music from The Catholic University of America in Washington, D.C.

 Matthew is a doctoral candidate pursuing a PhD in behavioral nutrition.
 His current research focus is on school lunch participation, specifically how changes such as universal free lunch, healthier options, and cafeteria environment enhancement impacts participation.
 He is currently a doctoral scholar for Strategies for Nutrition Education and Behavior Change and Food, Nutrition, and Behavior.
 Prior to pursuing a PhD, he worked as a clinical dietitian in northwest Florida where his primary focus was inpatient and outpatient nutrition counseling, and diabetes self-management education.
 He also worked as adjunct faculty teaching undergraduate nutrition courses at Chipola College.